Dafrok/vue-baidu-map/docs/md/en/bm-overlay.md

 # Custom Overlay

 `BmOverlay` is a highly customized component, it redraws with the `draw` event.
 The recommended usage is to wrap the `BmOverlay` component with the same redraw logic.
+The custom overlay triggers the `draw` method to redraw only if the map changes.
+Manually excute the` reload` instance method of `BmOverlay` if needed.

 ## Instance Properties